-Today we'll look at Oil-Dri Corporation of America (NYSE:ODC) and reflect on its potential as an investment.
+Today we are going to look at Oil-Dri Corporation of America (NYSE:ODC) to see whether it might be an attractive investment prospect.
 Specifically, we're going to calculate its Return On Capital Employed (ROCE), in the hopes of getting some insight into the business.

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)